Tuesday, August 6th, 11:00 am

 New and increasingly important data-centric workloads, such as real-time analytics, AI/ML, VR/AR, IoT, HPC, and cybersecurity, demand tremendous throughput at a reasonable price.
 The current memory/storage hierarchy of DRAM and flash cannot do the job alone.
 A new tier is needed that is persistent, high-throughput/low-latency, production-proven, low-cost, scalable, and simple to integrate into existing designs.
 Such a tier can provide a tremendous speed boost at an affordable cost.
 Use cases are already available for a wide variety of key applications, and results show major advances in speed, cost/performance ratio, power consumption, and scalability.

-Andrew Dieckmann is VP of Marketing and Applications Engineering for Data Center Solutions Division at Microsemi, a wholly owned subsidiary of Microchip Technology.
-He is responsible for product management, product marketing, product strategy and the application engineering teams supporting Microsemi’s broad portfolio of storage solutions including SSD controllers, RAID solutions, HBAs, PCIe switches and SAS expanders.
-Prior to Microsemi, Andrew was a long-time member of PMC-Sierra’s Enterprise Storage Division where he helped build the business from inception to become the largest division at the company at PMC-Sierra when it was acquired by Microsemi.
-Andrew earned a BSEE degree from Lakehead University in Ontario, Canada.
+Andrew Dieckmann is vice president of marketing and applications engineering for the data center solutions (DCS) division at Microchip Technology's Microsemi subsidiary.
+He is responsible for product management, product marketing, product strategy and the application engineering teams supporting Microsemi's broad portfolio of storage solutions, including SSD controllers, memory controllers, RAID solutions, HBAs, PCIe switches and SAS expanders.
+Prior to Microchip, Mr. Dieckmann led marketing for Microsemi’s data center business and helped build PMC-Sierra’s enterprise storage business from inception to an industry leadership position.
+He earned an electrical engineering degree from Lakehead University in Ontario, Canada.

 Wednesday, August 7th, 1:00pm